josiahbryan/yass-orm/README.md

 ## Recent changes:
 ----
+* 2022-01-21
+	* Merged support for Read Only nodes to support MySQL clusters
+	* Added support for a static `generateObjectId` method that child classes can override to change how IDs are generated
 * 2022-01-13
 	* Added `allowPublicKeyRetrieval` to handle options to support newer versions of MySQL
 * 2021-12-06